 The culture and costumes of the northern region of the state, religion, influenced by social indicated and spoken Tibetan influence Burmese culture tribes like dwelling Khamit in the eastern region, while the southern region is affected by the Assamese culture.
 There is a huge Buddhist Vihara in the state of Tawang.
-The people of Arunachal Pradesh are hardy, courageous, self-reliant and fiercely independent and are lovers of music and dance, with each tribe having its own arts and crafts.
+The people of Arunachal Pradesh are hardy, courageous, self-reliant, fiercely independent, and lovers of music and dance, with each tribe having its own arts and crafts.

-The traditional women dresses of Arunachal Pradesh have vibrant colors and myriad patterns that instantly give a feel of their tribe culture.
+The traditional women’s dresses of Arunachal Pradesh have vibrant colors and myriad patterns that instantly give a feel of their tribe’s culture.
 They like geometric patterns, and the most popular motives are ZigZag lines and angular designs.

-Women of the Monpa beautify themselves with earrings, silver rings, bamboo-bits, red beads and attractive turquoises they wear a warm jacket and Shingka which is a sleeveless gown of light red color with white stripes.
-It is made of coarse endi.
+Women of the Monpa beautify themselves with earrings, silver rings, bamboo bits, red beads, and attractive turquoises they wear a warm jacket and Shingka which is a sleeveless gown of light red color with white stripes.
+It is made of the coarse end.
 It is lifted and girdled round the waist by a red-colored sash called khichin.
-The warm jacket worn over is a lavishly embroidered full sleeve maroon color shirt with an opening in the front.
+The warm jacket worn over is a lavishly embroidered full-sleeve maroon color shirt with an opening in the front.
 During winters a thick woolen cloak dyed red with madder, called chupa, is worn.
 It is tied around the waist with a matching sash, called khichin, and is puffed out above.

 Different types of headgears are used by both men and women.
 But the most common is called ngama-shom.
 It is made of yak’s hair, hardly an inch in thickness.
 It has the shape of a skull.
 It has no brim but has five tapering points of about three inches in length twisted out from the body of the material to the thickness of a finger.
 It is worn by both men and women.
 The clothing styles have been uninfluenced in Arunachal Pradesh by modernization and still, the tribal people wear their costumes.